-During the peak of the pandemic, some training and refresher courses are unavailable due to COVID-19 social distancing rules, so the EPA has issued a pesticide training temporary exemption.
-The initial temporary exemption has been renewed and now allows some pesticide users an extension until 21 April 2021 to complete their training or five-yearly refresher course.
+During the peak of the pandemic, some training and refresher courses were unavailable due to COVID-19 social distancing rules, so in April 2020 the EPA issued a pesticide training temporary exemption.
+This allowed some pesticide users an extension until 21 April 2021 to complete their training or five-yearly refresher course.

-- Pesticide users and Authorised Control Officers who have completed accreditation training, but are due to complete a five yearly short refresher course on or after 1 March 2020, now have until 21 April 2021 to complete a refresher course.
+- Pesticide users and Authorised Control Officers who were due to complete a short refresher course on or after 1 March 2020 were given an extension.

-- Unqualified people may, until 21 April 2021, use pesticides in agricultural or forestry operations but only under the direct supervision of a person who is qualified to use the pesticide and only if using hand-held and hand-powered equipment.
+- Unqualified people were allowed to use pesticides in agricultural or forestry operations under the direct supervision of a person who is qualified to use the pesticide if using hand-held and hand-powered equipment.

 You must continue to only use registered pesticides as per the instructions on the approved label or Australian Pesticides and Veterinary Medicines Authority permit and take all measures to avoid harming other people or damaging the environment.